 |5 years or more|

 Compensation and benefits managers plan, develop, and oversee programs to pay employees.

 Compensation and benefits managers work in nearly every industry.
 Some work more than 40 hours per week.

 Compensation and benefits managers typically need a bachelor’s degree and related work experience.

-Employment of compensation and benefits managers is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.
+Employment of compensation and benefits managers is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.

 Explore resources for employment and wages by state and area for compensation and benefits managers.

 Compare the job duties, education, job growth, and pay of compensation and benefits managers with similar occupations.

 Learn more about compensation and benefits managers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.